Sun Probe: Plot

+Regular voice cast

 Production

 "Sun Probe" was the fourth episode of Thunderbirds to enter production.
 The story was devised by Gerry Anderson as a means of introducing Thunderbird 3, which had not been featured in any of the early scripts for the series.
 "Sun Probe" marks the first vocal contributions of Matt Zimmerman (the voice of Alan Tracy) to the series.

 Originally filmed as a 25-minute episode in late 1964, "Sun Probe" was lengthened to 50 minutes in January 1965 to satisfy APF's sponsor Lew Grade, who had been impressed with the pilot episode and ordered that all episodes of Thunderbirds be extended to fill a one-hour timeslot.
 Anderson, Alan Pattillo and Tony Barwick expanded Alan Fennell's original storyline by adding the subplot of Thunderbird 2's mission to Mount Arkan and the plot twists involving the failure of Thunderbird 3's retro-rockets and Virgil and Brains' discovery that they have taken Braman with them.
-The newly-written material also included a scene in which Brains and Braman play chess on Tracy Island and another that sees Harris, Asher and Camp preparing for blast-off at Cape Kennedy.
+The newly written material also included a scene in which Brains and Braman play chess on Tracy Island, the Tracys' late night discussion about how to tackle the Sun Probe rescue and another that sees Harris, Asher and Camp preparing for blast-off at Cape Kennedy.
+An additional scene with Brains and Braman was omitted.

 The new scenes were shot between the filming of "30 Minutes After Noon" and "The Impostors" and alongside that of "The Uninvited"; "Sun Probe" and "The Uninvited" were the first episodes of Thunderbirds to be extended.
-The re-shoots required the Thunderbird 3 and Cape Kennedy control room sets to be re-built from scratch.
-The chess scene was filmed in the Tracy Villa lounge instead of Brains' laboratory as the latter set was considered too detailed to re-create accurately.
+The re-shoots required the Thunderbird 3 and Cape Kennedy control room sets to be rebuilt from scratch.
+The chess scene was filmed in the Tracy Villa lounge instead of Brains' laboratory as the latter set was considered too detailed to recreate accurately.
 The Transmitter Truck model is a modified version of the explosives tractor seen in "End of the Road".

 Anderson was displeased with the scenes of Sun Probe approaching the Sun and instructed the episode's sound editor to amplify the accompanying sound effects.
 He believed that Barry Gray's musical score, composed partly of material originally recorded for Fireball XL5, compensated for the lack of action and greatly improved the episode.

 Some shots of the Sun Probe launch were duplicated for the opening scenes of "The Perils of Penelope", whose extending material was recorded back-to-back with "Sun Probe".
 The Thunderbird 3 launch sequence, devised by special effects director Derek Meddings, was recycled for "The Uninvited", "The Impostors", "Danger at Ocean Deep" and the series finale, "Give or Take a Million".
 The Braman puppet also appears in "Edge of Impact" and "30 Minutes After Noon" (in the latter episode, as the plutonium store guards).

 The 1969 film Doppelgänger, which Gerry and Sylvia Anderson produced and co-wrote, also features a spacecraft called Sun Probe.